-Daily and Weekly Employees Sixth or Seventh Day Not Worked in the Employee's Workweek Allowance of 4 hours pay at straight time at the minimum wage rate (not work time), plus pension and health contributions for eight (8) hours.
-Seventh Day Worked in the Employee's Workweek Double time, separate and apart.
+Daily and Weekly Employees Sixth or Seventh Day Not Worked in the Employee's Workweek Allowance of four (4) hours' pay at straight time at the minimum wage rate (not work time), plus pension and health contributions for eight (8) hours.
+Seventh Day Worked Double time, separate and apart.